albert-ntiri/guess_that_number/README.md

 - **FarewellPage**: This class displays the final screen with the thank you message, feedback or recommendations to the user, and an option to play again.
 - **PageManager**: This class defines the pages of the application and allows for switching between which displays on the screen.
 - **AppText**: This class serves as a centralized location for the text displayed on the application.
 It contains a dictionary attribute with all of that text, along with methods for other classes to retrieve specific text.
+- **Session**: This class tracks and stores data from the application.
+It enters this data into a database and pulls data from the database as needed.
+- **AppData**: This class uses historical data from the application to make predictions on users' games and come up with recommendations to users based on their performance.
+- **Model**: This class provides the functionality to build machine learning models used for making predictions on games.
 - **GuessThatNumberGame**: This class builds the application and stores the main attributes for the games, which are used and updated by the 3 page classes: WelcomePage, GamePage, and FarewellPage.

 ## Process